How Much Are Bitcoin Fees Right Now

 Many banking transactions of almost any sort include a delay or waiting period for the activity to process.
 Even with online cryptocurrency activity, a customer may have to wait a week or so after contacting a customer service department representative before they can be of any help for your exchange transaction.
 The only way to reach the service is by filling out a request ticket, submitting it, and waiting for someone to respond.
 Which, naturally, takes time.

-When using a Bitcoin ATM you can have almost instant access to customer service.
+When using a Bitcoin ATM, you can have almost instant access to customer service.
 If the customer encounters an issue, this rapid response makes using a Bitcoin ATM faster in the long run.
 This ease of access to customer service drastically reduces the delay in completing transactions.
-Also, with customer service availability, Bitcoin ATMs are an attractive way for beginners to begin working with cryptocurrency.
+Also, with customer service availability, Bitcoin ATMs are an attractive way for beginners to start working with cryptocurrency.

 #4 - Mode Of Operation